-- 29. Take an accurate patient case history, adapting their communication style to take account of the patient's individual needs (including, for example, easy read to support people with learning disabilities) and sensitivities in order to build an effective therapeutic relationships. - 30.
-Record the patient's history and findings succinctly and accurately in accordance with GOsC guidance. - 31.
-Select and undertake an accurate and appropriate clinical assessment and evaluation for an individual patient (including, where appropriate, taking account of, for example, underlying health conditions, different skin tones or different assessments which may be necessary related to sex or gender).
-This This will include relevant clinical testing, observation, palpation and motion analysis, to elicit all relevant physical, mental and emotional signs to form the basis of a treatment and management plan, in partnership with the patient, including an analysis of the aetiology and any predisposing or maintaining factors. - 32.
-Critically evaluate information collected from different investigations and sources, to formulate an appropriate working diagnosis or rationale for care, in the context of potential prognosis, and explain this clearly to the patient, recognising areas requiring referral for further treatment or investigation. - 33.
-Develop and be able to apply an appropriate plan of care (which will take into account their particular needs, for example, cultural or religious), in partnership with the patient, based on the working diagnosis, the best available evidence and their skills, experience and competence, which may include patient education, mobilisation, manipulation and exercise prescription, applying all practical skills with precision, adapting them when required to provide safe and effective care. - 34.
-Have knowledge of a range of healthcare models and be able to apply these in different situations and with different patients based on the patient's health beliefs, preferences and needs.
-And use a biopsychosocial model to inform assessment and patient management. - 35.
-Understand the impact of the practitioner's behaviour, language and beliefs and unconscious bias on patient outcomes.
-The practitioner should not bring their own beliefs into the professional conversation or treatment.
-Practitioners should know about diagnostic overshadowing and tendances to 'attribute all other
+- 27. Take an accurate patient case history, adapting their communication style to take account of the patient's individual needs (for example, easy read formats to support people with learning disabilities) and sensitivities in order to build an effective therapeutic relationships. - 28.
+Record the patient's history and findings succinctly and accurately in accordance with GOsC guidance. - 29.
+Select and undertake an accurate and appropriate clinical assessment and evaluation for an individual patient (where appropriate taking account of, for example, underlying health conditions, different skin tones or different assessments which may be necessary related to sex or gender).
+This will include relevant clinical testing, observation, palpation and motion analysis, to elicit all relevant physical, mental and emotional signs to form the basis of a treatment and management plan, in partnership with the patient, including an analysis of the aetiology and any predisposing or maintaining factors. - 30.
+Demonstrate an understanding of the principles and application of first-aid and take appropriate action in the event of a medical emergency. - 31.
+Critically evaluate information collected from different investigations and sources, to formulate an appropriate working diagnosis or rationale for care, in the context of potential prognosis, and explain this clearly to the patient, recognising areas requiring referral for further treatment or investigation. - 32.
+Develop and be able to apply an appropriate plan of care in partnership with the patient which will take into account their particular values, preferences and characteristics, based on the working diagnosis, the best available evidence and the practitioner's skills, experience and competence.
+This may include patient education, mobilisation, manipulation and exercise prescription or other initiatives to promote and facilitate patient self-management, applying all practical skills with precision, and adapting them when required to provide safe and effective care. - 33.
+Have knowledge of a range of healthcare models and be able to apply these in different situations and with different patients based on the patient's health beliefs, preferences and needs, using a biopsychosocial model to inform assessment and patient management. - 34.
+Understand the impact of the practitioner's behaviour, language and beliefs and unconscious bias on patient outcomes. - 35.
+The practitioner should not bring their own beliefs into the professional conversation or treatment, and should avoid any tendencies towards diagnostic overshadowing, where a patient's symptoms may be assumed to be a result of pre-existing conditions.